Last update: July 2021

 The approval and implementation of PSD2

 In October 2015, the European Parliament passed the European Payment Services Directive, otherwise known as PSD2.
-This new regulation was passed with the aim of creating a single payments market, in line with the European Union’s goal of standardizing laws and regulations across Europe, and promoting innovation, competition, and greater efficiency in the online payments space.
-The law came into force for the 27 EU countries on 13 January 2018, with a transition period that ends in mid-2019.
+This new regulation was passed with the goal of creating a single payments market, in line with the European Union’s goal of standardizing laws and regulations across Europe, and promoting innovation, competition, and greater efficiency in the online payments space.
+The law came into force for the 27 EU countries on 13 January 2018, with a transition period that ended in September 2019.

 The United Kingdom, the leader in Open Banking

 The United Kingdom is one of the European countries that is promoting Open Banking the most.
 In fact, one year after PSD2 was passed in 2015; the Competition and Markets Authority (CMA) issued a ruling that required nine of the largest banks in the UK (HSBC, Barclays, RBS, Santander, Bank of Ireland, Allied Irish Bank, Danske Bank, Lloyds, and Nationwide) to allow companies to access data from their transactions.

 Under the scope of the UK Competition and Markets Authority (CMA), these banks created the Open Banking Implementation Entity (OBIE) to promote the opening up of financial data in the United Kingdom.

 As such, British banks have been among the first to create open APIs that allow TPPs to access banking data.
 Meanwhile, the UK has also been a pioneer in issuing AISP and PISP accreditations to interested companies so that they can begin to operate under this new paradigm.

 The British model in promoting Open Banking has been an inspiration for others, and many EU and non-EU states are now seeking to replicate it.